hankhank10/loglink-docs/docs/telegram-quickstart.md

 ![](./img/telegram/get_token.png){ width=300 }

-## Step 5: Download and configure the LogLink plugin LogLink
+## Step 5: Download and configure the LogLink plugin

 [Download and configure the LogLink plugin](/plugin-settings)